 Asylum and international protection

-Over the last decades, many people have come to Italy seeking protection because they have suffered persecution or are afraid that they will be harmed in their home country on the basis of their nationality, political views, race, religion or membership in a particular social group.
+Over the last decades, many people have come to Italy seeking protection because they have suffered persecution or are afraid that they will be harmed in their home country on the basis of their nationality, political views, race, religion or membership of a particular social group.

 Those people are entitled to ask for international protection and asylum.